 Cast: Edward Norton, Edward Furlong, Beverly D'Angelo, Jennifer Lien

-Directed By Tony Kaye
+Director: Tony Kaye

-Bolstered by a memorably strong performance by Edward Norton, AMERICAN HISTORY X is a mish-mash of decent ideas defeated by overly manipulative plot devices and unrealistic moral grandstanding.
-The directing by Kaye is stylishly effective, and the cast of supporting actors chip in what they can, but the script by David McKenna suffers from too many clichés and overdrawn pitfalls that could have otherwise left the film successfully compelling.
+Bolstered by a memorably strong performance by Edward Norton, American History X is a mish-mash of decent ideas defeated by overly manipulative plot devices and unrealistic moral grandstanding.
+The directing by Tony Kaye (Detachment, Lake of Fire) is stylishly effective, and the cast of supporting actors chip in what they can, but the script by David McKenna (Get Carter, SWAT) suffers from too many clichés and overdrawn pitfalls that could have otherwise left the film successfully compelling.